tiagomelojuca/otclient-wiki/OTClient-Coding-Style.md

     int windowHorizontalSize; // Correct
 ```

-* Single character variable names are only okay for counters, where the purpose of the variable is obvious.
+* Single character variable names are only suitable for counter variables, where the purpose of the variable is obvious.
-* Classes always start with a big letter.
+* Classes always start with a uppercase character.
-* Class members variables always begins with m_ fallowed by a lower case.
+* Class members variables always begin with m_ followed by a name starting with a lower case character.

 ```cpp
     class DummyClass